Smertan/jenkins/tls-ssl/README.md

 # OpenSSL default configuration file for creation

 The self signed certification configuration file is **openssl_selfsigned.conf**.
 When creating a new set of keys it can be used using the -config option as shown below.
+Editing the file as required i.e., altnames IP.1 IP address

 # Create a Certificate using OpenSSL